ARE YOU A SOCIALLY INTELLIGENT LEADER?

 Why is it so important?

-India is going to have one of the youngest workforces in the World, comprising of more than 60% Gen Y. This generation is different because of its overall social connect, socio-economic upbringing, overall atmosphere, political influence, education, etc. For a people leaders, it is more than just a mere demographic figure.
+India is going to have one of the youngest workforces in the World, comprising of more than 60 per cent Gen Y. This generation is different because of its overall social connect, socio-economic upbringing, overall atmosphere, political influence, education, etc. For a people leader, it is more than just a mere demographic figure.

 How do you measure it?

-To measure social intelligence and develop a people leader on the same, ideally we should use behavioural assessment tools, which measure our emotional and social inventory.
+To measure social intelligence and develop a people leader on the same, ideally we should use behavioral assessment tools, which measure our emotional and social inventory.
 How do we reach to people and situations is very important?
-It is the reflection of our behaviour socially.
+It is the reflection of our behavior socially.